 The total of cases since March 11 is now 14,710, with 710 deaths.
 There were 14,372 cases reported the day before, an increase of 406.

 There were 520 cases in DeSoto County, an increase of 17.

 According to the health department, there are 127 active outbreaks at long-term care facilities across the state.

-The state of Arkansas reported 738 confirmed cases Friday, with 12 deaths.
+The state of Arkansas reported 239 new COVID cases Friday, for a total of 6,777 cases with 132 deaths.

 The Shelby County Health Department recommends strict adherence to social-distancing recommendations: